nick-valverde5/data-portfolio/sales-analysis/README.md

 ### 🥇 Top Products

-The *Eldon File Cart – Single Width* is the top-performing product by total sales, indicating strong demand and a significant contribution to overall revenue.
+The *Eldon File Cart – Single Width* is the top-performing product by total sales of ~ $31k , indicating strong demand and a significant contribution to overall revenue.

-*(Optional: add % or dollar value if available)*

 ---